backdrop/backdrop/README.md

 ------

 Some group types have been moved to a separate module [Field Group Extra](https://backdropcms.org/project/field_group_extra).
-Install that module if you require: accordions, horizontal tabs or multipage group types.
+Install that module if you require: accordions, horizontal tabs, multipages, or collapsible divs.
+Note that you can simulate accordions by using details elements and giving each details the same name attribute.

 License
 -------